 Why are our dogs getting so many fatty lumps (Lipomas) and other types of lumps and bumps

 ?
 That's the question we need to understand in order to rectify this situation.

 First; A discussion of what these lumps and bumps are made of.

-These lumps are nothing but FAT.
 Chinese herbal theory calls these unsightly lumps "nodules", which is a general term to describe the many different types of swellings, masses, enlargements, hardness, lumps etc. Lipomas are a type of benign tumor, located mostly at the superficial level of the skin.
 Chinese herbal theory calls these "flesh tumors".